Ecthyma gangrenosum: Diagnosis

-(4) Skin biopsy

-(5) Tissue culture

 Magnetic resonance imaging can be done in case of ecthyma gangrenosum of plantar foot to differentiate from necrotizing fasciitis.

 Prevention

-The main organism associated with ecthyma gangrenosum is Pseudomonas aeruginosa.
-However, multi-bacterial cases are reported as well.
-Prevention measures include practicing proper hygiene, educating the immunocompromised patients for awareness to avoid possible conditions and seek timely medical treatment.
+The main organism associated with ecthyma gangrenosum is P. aeruginosa.
+Multibacterial cases are reported, as well.
+Prevention measures include practicing proper hygiene, educating the immunocompromised patients for awareness to avoid possible conditions, and seeking timely medical treatment.

 Treatments

-Treatments involve antibiotics that cover for Pseudomonas aeruginosa. antipseudomonal penicillins, aminoglycosides, fluoroquinolones, third generation cephalosporins or ceftriaxone aztreonam can be given.
-Usually, the antibiotics are changed according to the culture and sensitivity result.
+Treatments involve antibiotics that cover for P. aeruginosa.
+Antipseudomonal penicillins, aminoglycosides, fluoroquinolones, third-generation cephalosporins, or ceftriaxone aztreonam can be given.
+Usually, the antibiotics are changed according to the culture and sensitivity results.
 In patients with very low white blood cell counts, granulocyte-macrophage colony-stimulating factor may be given.
 Depending on the causal agents, antivirals or antifungals can be added.

-Surgery will be needed if there is extensive necrosis not responding to medical treatments.
+Surgery is needed if extensive necrosis is not responding to medical treatments.

 Recent research

 A recent retrospective study of all cases of ecthyma gangrenosum from 2004 to 2010 in a university hospital in Mexico shows that neutropenia in immunocompromised patients is the most common risk factor for ecthyma gangrenosum.